voschezang/coding-handbook/management-principles.md

 A bottleneck or constraint can greatly impact the product of the system.
 The typical example of this is traffic congestion.
 Mathematically speaking, the variance of a system is [equal](https://en.wikipedia.org/wiki/Bienaym%C3%A9%27s_identity) to the sum of the variance of each individual component and the covariances between them.
 This means that systems with highly dependent (correlated) components suffer from this.

-The only fundamental way to avoid bottlenecks is to let the majority of components run at partial capacity; build in slack.
+The only fundamental way to avoid internal bottlenecks is to let the majority of components run at partial capacity; build in slack.
 This requires a system to have more capacity than market demand, resulting in a a tradeoff between having formation of bottlenecks and resource efficiency.

+Note that there can also be an external bottleneck.
+E.g. market demand that is lower than the capacity of the system.